prajinkhadka/prajinkhadka.github.io/_posts/2025-05-08-using-rust-in-java.md

 Java runs on the JVM, which is a brilliant piece of engineering.
 It provides portability, memory safety, great tooling, and the "write once, run anywhere" capability.

-That's why Java is so heavily used in enterprise applications — and it serves that purpose well.
+That's why Java is so heavily used in enterprise applications — and it serves well.

 But the JVM is not magic.
 It has trade-offs.
 One of them is memory management, handled via the Garbage Collector (GC).
 This is convenient for programmers — we don't have to worry about memory leaks or manual deallocation —